OwnID/ownid-ios-sdk/CustomIntegrationDemo/README.md

 }
 ```

-When the user selects Skip Password, your app waits for events while the user interacts with the OwnID Web App, then calls your function to register the user once they have completed the Skip Password process.
+When the user selects Skip Password, your app waits for events while the user interacts SDK, then calls your function to register the user once they have completed the Skip Password process.

 ### Customize View Model
 The OwnID view that inserts the Skip Password UI is bound to an instance of the OwnID view model.
 Before modifying your View layer, create an instance of this view model, `OwnID.FlowsSDK.RegisterView.ViewModel`, within your ViewModel layer with `CustomRegistration` you created earlier: